 If you are the civilian spouse of an active duty U.S. military service-member and your domicile or residence is the same as the service-member’s, you are able to keep your prior domicile or residence for tax purposes when you accompany your spouse who relocated to a new duty station.
 Pursuant to the Military Spouse Residency Relief Act (MSRRA), military spouses may also maintain their established domicile or residence for tax purposes, but this must match the service-member spouse.
 The applicability of and eligibility under the MSRRA is very fact-specific, and many states have differing guidance.

 State tax form instructions should be analyzed to determine whether a tax return should be filed.
 This is most likely the case if the service-member had non-military wages or their spouse is deemed required to file.
 For example, in the District if a service-member’s legal residence for taxes is not in D.C. but the service-member and spouse reside in DC due to military orders, the military compensation and the nonmilitary spouse’s compensation should be deducted on Schedule I, Line 14.
 You must keep a copy of the Department of Defense form providing the service-member’s legal residence for taxes and a copy of the non-military spouse’s legal residence for taxes including your driver’s license.

 The Service Member’s Civil Relief Act (SCRA) provides a wide range of protections for individuals called to active duty and deployed, by postponing or suspend certain civil obligations.
-This law enables service members to devote full attention to their duties and relieve stress on their family members.
-Such obligations may include interest on credit card debt capped at 6%, deferrals of mortgage payments, stay of default judgements, suspension of tax obligations for 180 days and the prevention of evictions for lease expiration.
-The law serves to protect the rights of service members while attending to military duties.
+This law enables service-members to devote full attention to their duties and relieve stress on their family members.
+Such obligations may include interest on credit card debt capped at 6%, deferrals of mortgage payments, stay of default judgments, suspension of tax obligations for 180 days, the prevention of evictions and right to terminate a lease early.
+The law serves to protect the rights of service-members while attending to military duties.